A list of frequently asked questions for the state-wide referral criteria (SRC) in NSW.

 Are there processes in place to regularly review the state-wide referral criteria?

 Yes.
-The relevant Clinical Advisory Group will review the state-wide referral criteria (SRC) on an biennial basis, at a minimum, to ensure alignment with contemporary evidence and clinical best practice guidelines.
+The relevant Clinical Advisory Group will review the state-wide referral criteria (SRC) every five years, at a minimum, to ensure alignment with contemporary evidence and clinical best practice guidelines.
 Where urgent changes are required to the SRC, a representative of the SRC project team will convene the relevant Clinical Advisory Group to determine the changes to be made.

 What is the process to request a change to the state-wide referral criteria?